 I love to read and I love helping to teach children a love of reading.
 I’ve found that just putting a good book in a student’s hands is not always enough for all kids.
 Some kids need a little more encouragement to pick up a good book.
-Book talks are an engaging reading project and great way to help kids find and share books they love to read.
+Book talks are an engaging reading project and a great way to help kids find and share books they love to read.

 What is a Book Talk?

 A book report is simply a summary of what happened in the book.
 A book talk is created and presented by someone who has read the book and is trying to share with others why they should read the book too.
 It is a way to engage students and get them to talk about books.